 First, it is important to clarify that anyone can get bed bugs.
 Any place or any person has a chance of having bed bugs.
 Merely being in the wrong place at the wrong time.
 But there are some places that have a higher risk and its due to the amount of rotating traffic.
 Like hotels, nursing homes have an optimal set up for bed bugs.
 An ideal place to hide, hosts, rotating visitors, and population density.

 Also, it is worthy to note that some staff members do work second jobs as caretakers.
 Where they go into people homes and provide the attention needed.
 Many of these people that require a caregiver are not cleaning at an extensive level and using common bed bug prevention, which leads to hidden pests.
 As part of their position, caregivers often end up moving or touching areas that bed bugs are common.
 Bed bugs will then end up on them, which can go right back to the senior living home.
 To prevent this from happening, many caregivers will wear disposable shoe covers, spray down their shoes with 90% alcohol, and high heat dry their clothes before going elsewhere.

 Nursing home staff should be trained to look for signs of bed bugs in order to ensure a better life experience and safety for their patients.

 If you are a resident, staff member, a relative of a resident, or administration of a nursing home or senior living facilities and believe you might have bed bugs, call Bed Bug BBQ at (216) 221- 1227 or contact us through our website.
-We do bed bug heat treatments, which are 100% eco-friendly with NO pesticides or chemicals that could be harmful to residents or anyone with respiratory issues.
+We do bed bug heat treatments, which contain NO pesticides or chemicals that could be harmful to residents or anyone with respiratory issues.

 Stay #BedBugFree Cleveland! ✌